 New announcement.
 Learn more

-At Foot Foundation, we provide expert assessment and tailored treatment to reduce pain, support recovery, and help children return to sport safely while preventing future flare-ups.
+At Foot Foundation, we use orthotics, footwear support, stretching, and load management to relieve pain, protect the heel, and help children return to sport safely.

 What is Sever’s Disease?